Ben817/Get_clean_data_Course_Project/README.md

-Get_clean_data_Course_Project
+#Get_clean_data_Course_Project
 =============================

-The script called run_analysis.R takes a number of files from the Samsung data set accelerometer data from the  Human Activity Recognition Using Smartphones Dataset Version 1.0.
+###The script called run_analysis.R takes a number of files from the Samsung data set accelerometer data from the  Human Activity Recognition Using Smartphones Dataset Version 1.0.
 This data set comes from:
 ==================================================================
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory
 DITEN - Universit‡ degli Studi di Genova.
-Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws
+Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws.
 www.smartlab.ws.
 ==================================================================
 The training and test data sets of this data is the put together into one large data.frame containing all data called "total_df".